Rotorua tourist bus crash: Driver charged

 A bus driver has been charged with careless use of a motor vehicle causing the deaths of five people after a tourist bus crash near Rotorua.

-The man, a Chinese national, made his first appearance in Auckland District Court today, where he was remanded without plea until October 4.
+The man, a Chinese national, appeared in the Auckland District Court today, where he was remanded without plea until October 4.

 "The investigation is still ongoing and police can not rule out further charges being laid," a police spokesperson said.